maxfrenzel/SampleVAE/README.md

 When resuming a previously aborted model training, the dataset does not have to be specified, the script will automatically use the same dataset (and other audio and model parameters).

+### Test model
+A fully trained model on a very small dataset (mostly drum samples) is provided with the name `model_test`.
+You can use this to skip the steps of creating your dataset and training on it, and test the tool itself straight away.

 ## Running the sound sample tool with a trained model
 To use the sample tool, start a python environment and run